Uncle Sam Wants You! (Maybe)

 The main benefits of drug therapy for adults with ADHD are significant improvements in attention, concentration, and mental alertness, along with a significant decrease in physical restlessness and impulsivity.
 Common results from taking the proper ADHD medication are significant increases in efficiency and productivity.

-In light of these realities, it’s time for the military services to reconsider their restrictive policies regarding ADHD.
-Failing to do so will only continue to deny an important career option to many young Americans — and make life needlessly difficult for the brave and dedicated people with ADHD who already serve in our armed forces.
+In light of these realities, it’s time for the DOD to reconsider its restrictive policies regarding ADHD.
+I want to see people treated as individuals, and given opportunities to show what they can do as individuals.
+Failing to do so will only demoralize and continue to deny an important career option to many young Americans — and make life needlessly difficult for the brave and dedicated people with ADHD who already serve in our armed forces.